Sradelat/MetaCriticScraper/README.md

 The point of having a text file with all my SQL queries is really just to "show my work."
 However, it has proven useful to have these queries documented for myself to return to at a later time.
-The ultimate goal with this project is to present the data that I have manipulated in PowerBI or another similar program.
+The ultimate goal with this project is to present the data that I have manipulated in PowerBI or Tableau.

 ### Why Genre_Splitter.py?